• HOME

 The Significance of Symbols

-Symbols are a sacred, living language that embodies ancestral stories, spiritual connections to the land, and cultural protocols.
+Symbols often create a sacred, living language that embodies ancestral stories, spiritual connections to the land, and cultural protocols.
 These symbols are not used as decoration but represent identity, law, and deep connections that exist beyond the physical space that can be seen with the human eye.
 Symbols exist in many cultures and in many communities.

 The Aho Group Primary Logo

 The Aho Group primary logo prominently features the "A" wrapped in sweetgrass (Hierochloe odoranta).
 Sweetgrass is a sacred plant to many Indigenous Peoples in North America.
 It is often referred to as the "hair of Mother Earth" and used to attract positive energies, bless homes, and carry prayers to the Creator.
 It is commonly burned in smudging ceremonies to invite kindness, love, and positivity, following the cleansing of negative energy by medicines like sage.
-The first two letters in the company name also reflect the initials of our Company Founder.
+The first two letters in the company name also reflect the initials of our company founder.

 The Aho Group Secondary Logo